 Play is critical for healthy development, and you’re the first playmate for your baby.
 Research shows that newborns prefer human connection.
 They love sensory interactions with your voice, touch, and smell.
 Your baby wants to engage with you!
 Wake windows are perfect for that kind of contact.

-Wake windows also begin to set a routine.
+Wake windows also begin to set a routine which is both good for your baby and good for you.
 When your newborn’s sleep and wake rhythms become predictable, they feel a sense of security.
 A safe environment facilitates learning.

-Lastly, engaging wake windows also have a positive impact on your newborn’s sleep schedule.
-When they’re active while awake, they may sleep better!
+Engaging wake windows also have a positive impact on your newborn’s sleep schedule.
+Playing together, singing, and cuddling is strongly encouraged.
+Keeping them active while awake means that gentle stimulation can even help them sleep better!

 At this age, playing with your little one mostly looks like holding them.
 And that’s good because holding your baby is a critical part of their development.
 It calms them, stimulates sensory and social-emotional development, and creates a strong attachment.